Bylaws and code of regulations

 B. The application shall indicate a member sponsor or be sponsored by the Association or Board of Directors and shall be accompanied by a tender of payment of the candidate’s first year’s dues and initiation fee, if applicable.
 All payments so tendered shall be returned in full if membership is not approved.

-C. The Membership Committee shall review all applications for membership and shall make recommendations to the Board of Directors in whom shall be vested the exclusive right to confirm a candidate for membership.
+C. The Membership Committee shall review all applications for membership and shall make recommendations to the Board of Directors who shall be vested the exclusive right to confirm a candidate for membership.
 A candidate shall be confirmed to tentative membership by a majority vote of those present at the meeting of the Board of Directors

 D. Final approval of the membership is subject to no objections being received by the Association office within ten (10) days after notification has been made.
 Objections regarding an applicant will be referred to the Membership Committee for review.
 The Board of Directors will then act upon the recommendation of the Membership Committee.
 Applicants denied membership shall receive written notice to that effect.